Kelly Preston Dies of Breast Cancer at 57

 Preston, who was born Kelly Kamalelehua Smith on October 13, 1962, in Honolulu, Hawaii, first traveled to Los Angeles to study acting at the University of Southern California.
 After booking a series of guest-star parts on TV shows such as Hawaii-5-0, Quincey M.E., and CHiPs, she landed a major role in the movie, Mischief, which jump-started her very successful career in Hollywood.

-Ella had her big-screen debut in the 2009 movie, Old Dogs, which stared both of her parents, Rita Wilson, and Robin Williams.
-In 2019, Ella again starred alongside her dad, along with Morgan Freeman and Brendan Fraser in the thriller, The Poison Rose.
+Ella had her big-screen debut in the 2009 movie, Old Dogs, which starred both her parents, Rita Wilson and Robin Williams.
+In 2019, Ella again starred alongside her dad, Morgan Freeman, and Brendan Fraser in the thriller, The Poison Rose.

 Ella wrote a moving tribute to her mother on Instagram.
 She posted the same photo her father shared and wrote: